hbctraining/BMI714_Intro_to_HPC/schedule/README.md

 ## In-class: Introduction to High-Performance Computing

+> **NOTE:** The following lessons include code that you can follow along with on your own computers.
+In order to do so, you will need to be **logged into O2**.
+You can login with your assigned eCommons ID using the command below:
+>
+> `ssh eCommonsID@o2.hms.harvard.edu`
+>
+> Press the return/enter key and you should receive a prompt for your password.
+Type in your password and note that the cursor will not move as you type it in.
+Once logged in, you should see the O2 icon, some news, and a new command prompt.
+Now, you are all set!

 | Lessons            | Estimated Duration |
 |:------------------------|:----------|
 |[Introduction to HPC and using the O2 cluster](https://github.com/hbctraining/Intro-to-Unix-QMB/raw/master/slides/HPC_intro_O2_Oct2022_BMI713.pdf) |60 min |